Guide to Practicing Locum Tenens

 Are you wondering what locum tenens work is?
 Have you heard about it from other physicians or advanced practitioners but are wondering how it would work for you, and what you should expect?

 Our all-encompassing guide to locum tenens work is based on our company’s 25-year history of working with physicians and advanced practitioners across multiple specialties.
 This guide is designed to help you find all the answers to questions you are asking or should be asking.
 Don’t see what you are looking for?
 Contact us and we’ll get back to you.

 Locum tenens is a Latin phrase that means "to hold the place of, to substitute for."
 In the early 1970s, a federal grant was awarded to the University of Utah for the purpose of providing physician staffing services to rural health clinics in medically under-served areas of the western United States.
 The program proved so successful that many hospital administrators and physicians began calling for locum tenens physician staffing assistance.
-Today thousands of physicians, CRNAs, PAs and NPs contract with locum tenens companies.
+Today thousands of physicians, CRNAs, Pas, NPs, psychiatrists and psychologists contract with locum tenens companies.